 As part of the blockade on the Gaza Strip, Israel prohibits Palestinians from entering and leaving the area except in extremely rare cases, which include urgent, life-threatening medical conditions and a very short list of merchants.
 Israel limits import into Gaza and almost completely prohibits exports out of it.
 This policy has driven the Gazan economy to collapse, pushing unemployment there over the 40% mark.

 In the West Bank, Israel controls all entry and exit points – including those leading to East Jerusalem, which it has annexed.
-Israel uses this control not only to block Palestinians from entering sovereign Israeli territory – even if only in transit to and from the Gaza Strip – but also to monitor all travel abroad from the West Bank, often denying this right based on its .
+Israel uses this control not only to block Palestinians from entering sovereign Israeli territory – even if only in transit to and from the Gaza Strip – but also to monitor all travel abroad from the West Bank, often denying passage based solely on its own considerations.

 Inside Jerusalem, Israel has installed checkpoints that cut the Palestinian neighborhoods on the other side of the Separation Barrier off from the rest of the city.
 This forces 140,000 Palestinian Jerusalemites to cross busy, crowded checkpoints in order to enter their own city.